Client complaints procedure

 Making a formal complaint

-Support Through Court (complaints), The Royal Courts of Justice, Strand, London WC2A 2LL.
+- Posting a letter to: Support Through Court (complaints), The Royal Courts of Justice, Strand, London WC2A 2LL.

-If it is not possible for you to complain in writing, you can arrange to telephone us (ii) and a member of our staff will write down your concern.
-In either event, please do this as soon as possible - within one month of the incident at the most - so that we can investigate the issue properly.
+If it is not possible for you to complain in writing, you can arrange to telephone us (iii) and a member of our staff will write down your concern.
+In either event, please do this as soon as possible – within one month of the incident at the most – so that we can investigate the issue properly.

 Please include your name, address and preferred contact information, and say what you wish to complain about, with as much detail as you can give, and what you would like to happen as a result.